-3.4.
-TENG-based devices for the gustation impaired
+3.4 TENG-based devices for the gustation impaired

-Feeling plays a vital role in the interaction between human beings and the external environment [95].
+Feeling plays a vital role in the interaction between human beings and the external environment [92].
 Taste buds are special receptors on the tongue, that can detect and transmit gustatory information to the brain.
 Artificial taste electronic skin can recognize drinks, transmit biochemical sensing signals to the brain and participate in taste perception, which may be helpful for the gustation impaired.
-Recently, surface acoustic wave sensors and cell substrate impedance sensor have realized the substitution of taste [96].
-However, these devices usually require large external power supply, which increases the production cost and limits the promotion of integrated flexible artificial taste system [97].
+Recently, surface acoustic wave sensors and cell substrate impedance sensor have realized the substitution of taste [93].
+However, these devices usually require large external power supply, which increases the production cost and limits the promotion of integrated flexible artificial taste system [94].

-To this end, Zeng et al proposed a self-powered biosensing enabled by triboelectrification and biochemistry, for the detection of pH value and alcohol concentration [60].
+To this end, Zeng et al. proposed a self-powered biosensing enabled by triboelectrification and biochemistry, for the detection of pH value and alcohol concentration [95].
 The biosensing can overcome the technical gap in power supply, beverage chemical state detection, signal transmission and other aspects of neural bionics, the outputting current signal carries the sensory information obtained from taste buds and transmits it to the brain, as shown in figure 6(a).
-The sensor is composed of three parts: polydimethylsiloxane (PDMS) layer, Cu electrode and polypyrrole (Ppy) film, PDMS film is used as substrate and triboelectric material; photolithography patterned copper network is utilized as electrode and supporter to maintain Ppy;
+The sensor is composed of three parts: polydimethylsiloxane (PDMS) layer, Cu electrode and polypyrrole (Ppy) film, PDMS film is used as substrate and triboelectric material; photolithography patterned copper network is utilized as electrode and supporter to maintain Ppy; Ppy polymer film is used as triboelectric and sensing material, as illustrated in figure 6(b).
+Figure 6(c) shows that the sensor has good flexibility and transparency.
+The surface chains of Ppy will change in different pH and alcohol concentrations, resulting in different electron affinity for the Ppy surface.
+So that the output will be affected by the chemical state of the interface between Ppy and PDMS.
+Under acidic conditions, H+ ions make the Ppy change to oxidation state and increase the electron affinity, which results in much lower output of the sensor.
+Under alkaline condition, OH- ions make the Ppy change to the reduction state and decrease the electron affinity, causing the output of the sensor higher.
+Ethanol in the enzymatic reaction can be decomposed into ethanol and H+ ions, therefore, with the concentration of ethanol in the solution increased, the output of the sensor decreased.
+The self-powered biosensing can detect common beverages, such as Chinese tea, apple vinegar, Chinese liquor and beer which diluted by adding different proportions of water, as shown in figure 6(d).
+Figure 6(e) proves that the sensor can taste various beverages without external power supply.
+This study provides a novel approach for developing artificial gustation sensor with low cost.

 Figure 6.
-TENG-based devices for the gustation impaired. (a) An artificial gustation system (e-skin) for gustatory perception substitution without an external electricity source. (b) Basic structure of the e-skin. (c) Optical pictures of the e-skin. (d) The bio-chemical sensing performance of biosensing e-skin against four kinds of beverages.
-Reproduced from [60] with permission of The Royal Society of Chemistry. (e) The relationship between response and pH value (alcoholicity) of apple vinegar, Chinese tea, Chinese liquor and beer.
+TENG-based devices for the gustation impaired. (a) An artificial gustation system (e-skin) for gustatory perception substitution without an external electricity source. (b) Basic structure of the e-skin. (c) Optical pictures of the e-skin. (d) The biochemical sensing performance of biosensing e-skin against four kinds of beverages. (e) The relationship between response and pH value (alcoholicity) of apple vinegar, Chinese tea, Chinese liquor and beer [95], Copyright (2019) by Royal Society of Chemistry.